 - Lead Scoring and Performance Projecting

 - Search Engine Optimization

-We bring all of these powerful tools into play to help you create an overall SaaS marketing strategy that will give you transformational results.
+We bring all of these powerful tactics to help our clients create an overall SaaS digital marketing strategy for transformational results.

 If you want to try it on your own first, the best place to start is to examine the data you already have.
 Ask questions like:

 - Where are my customers located?

 - What marketing channels are we most successful in?